nuScenes: A multimodal dataset for autonomous driving: Introduction

 \squeeze From the complexities of the multimodal 3D detection challenge, and the limitations of current AV datasets, a large-scale multimodal dataset with \ang{360} coverage across all vision and range sensors collected from diverse situations alongside map information would boost AV scene-understanding research further. nuScenes does just that, and it is the main contribution of this work.

 nuScenes represents a large leap forward in terms of data volumes and complexities (\tableref{tab:datasetcomparison}), and is the first dataset to provide \ang{360} sensor coverage from the \emph{entire sensor suite}.
 It is also the first AV dataset to include \emph{radar data} and captured using an AV \emph{approved for public roads}.
-It is further the first multimodal dataset that contains data from \emph{nighttime} and \emph{rainy} conditions, and with \emph{object attributes and scene descriptions} in addition to object class and location. nuScenes enables research on object detection, tracking and behavior modeling in a range of conditions.
+It is further the first multimodal dataset that contains data from \emph{nighttime} and \emph{rainy} conditions, and with \emph{object attributes and scene descriptions} in addition to object class and location.
+Similar to~\cite{woodscape}, nuScenes is a holistic scene understanding benchmark for AVs.
+It enables research on multiple tasks such as object detection, tracking and behavior modeling in a range of conditions.

 Our second contribution is new detection and tracking metrics aimed at the AV application.
 We train 3D object detectors and trackers as a baseline, including a novel approach of using multiple lidar sweeps to enhance object detection.
 We also present and analyze the results of the nuScenes object detection and tracking challenges.